vstacked/commit_convention/README.md

   - Create and manage multiple profiles for different projects
   - Customize commit types and templates for each profile
 - History Management
+- Integrated with [Gemini AI](https://gemini.google.com/) to review and revised your commit message

 ## How To Use